qwertie/ecsharp/lllpg/lllpg-part-1.md

 In the screenshot you'll notice that the input language is not C#, even though the output is.
 Later, I'll explain this bizarre fact.

 LLLPG is not a dedicated tool the way ANTLR is.
 Instead, LLLPG is designed to be embedded inside another programming language.
-Right now you can use LLLPG the same way you would use other parser generators, by invoking LLLPG.exe as a pre-build step at compile-time, to produce C# code which is then compiled.
-But eventually, LLLPG will merely be a "macro" inside a programming language I'm making called Enhanced C# — one of a hundred macros that you might be using, perhaps including a few that you wrote yourself.
-In fact, LLLPG _already_ operates as a macro inside a mini-language that I call LeMP (Lexical Macro Processor).
+While you may use LLLPG similarly to other parser generators, it's really just a "macro" inside a programming language I'm making called Enhanced C# — one of a hundred macros that you might be using, and perhaps in the future you'll write a macro or two yourself.

-So someday, you will add LLLPG as a compile-time reference, the same way you might add "System.Core" as a run-time reference today.
-This means that using a parser generator will be no more difficult than using any other library.
-When I'm done, you'll be able to easily embed parsers anywhere you want them; creating a parser that is generated and optimized at compile-time will be no more difficult than making a "compiled Regex" is today.
-But of course, a "compiled Regex" is actually compiled at runtime, while LLLPG will work entirely at compile-time.
+As of 2016, Enhanced C# is incomplete; only two components of it are ready (the parser, and the macro runner which is called [LeMP (Lexical Macro Processor)](/lemp)).
+However, hopefully you'll find it fairly user-friendly and fun.

 Other design elements of LLLPG include: